Old crane at Platico Point Beach, Middle Caicos.

 This small stretch of coastline is found between the settlements of Conch Bar and Bambarra on Middle Caicos.
 The low marine limestone cliff coastline of Nongatown Landing continues from the east side of this beach.

 A quiet and nice, albeit small, beach is located at the point.
-The Conch Bar Coastal Road leads to Platico Point and is well worth the drive.
+The Conch Bar coastal road leads to Platico Point and is well worth the drive.

 Beachcombing